 The Problem Generator Function

-prob_generator allows one to specify a the function for generating new problems from a given parameter set.
+prob_generator allows one to specify a function for generating new problems from a given parameter set.
 By default, this just builds a new version of

 f that inserts all of the parameters.
 For example, for ODEs this is given by the dispatch on

-DiffEqBase.problem_new_parameters that does the following:
+DiffEqBase.problem_new_parameters which does the following:

 function problem_new_parameters(prob::ODEProblem,p) f = (t,u,du) -> prob.f(t,u,p,du) uEltype = eltype(p) u0 = [uEltype(prob.u0[i]) for i in 1:length(prob.u0)] tspan = (uEltype(prob.tspan),uEltype(prob.tspan)) ODEProblem(f,u0,tspan) end